-Having read this post about those who cheat here, I started to write a comment but it got too long and I didn’t want to be one of those kind of commenters, so I left only a paragraph there and chose instead to rant on here.
+Having read a post about people who cheat, I started to write a comment.
+It got too long and I didn’t want to be one of those kinds of long text commenters.
+So I left only a paragraph there and chose instead to rant on here.

 Guy C, 70/30.
 This one was just a reverse which he learnt a lot from.
 He got to realize, with a different personality, your 30 could be your 70, and your 70 could be 30.
 What this means, he got attracted to the exact attributes he disliked and gradually loathed the ones he previously adored.
 The ‘wrongs’ felt so right on a different character blend.

 Still, relationships are not scary.
-Both partners might be confronted with various version 2.0s on daily basis and it would be a matter of maturity and extent of understanding of your spouse to carefully neutralize the attraction for these other versions.
+Both partners might be confronted with various version 2.0s on a daily basis.
+It would be a matter of maturity and extent of understanding of your spouse to carefully neutralize the attraction for these other versions.

 I feel its ok to exercise the trust in relationships and let your spouse get a breathing space every once in a while.
 More so, not getting paranoid overthinking whether they’d find a version 2.0 of yourself, or the missing 30 from the 70.